Ida Kahn: Early life

 Ida Kahn was born on December 6, 1873, in Jiujiang, Jiangxi, China, the sixth girl in the family.
 After her parents failed to betroth her, they became convinced by an "unfavorable horoscope" that she was bad luck.
 Consequently, Kahn's father gave her up for adoption, and his employer, Gertrude Howe, adopted her and renamed her Ida Kahn.

 Howe was a member of the Women's Foreign Missionary Society (WFMS), the women's board of the Methodist Episcopal Church; an organization that Kahn would keep close ties with as she pursued her missionary work.
 From a young age, Kahn learned English, and worked as a translator for foreign doctors.
 Due to her adoptive mother's faith, Kahn grew up Christian, an element that became a defining characteristic of her missionary work.
 Kahn remained active within the WFMS, and drew upon the organization for financial support of her hospital and dispensaries.

 Education

 At the age of nineteen, Kahn, along with Mary Stone, was brought to the U.S. to obtain a degree in medicine, which was sponsored by the Methodist Episcopal Church.
 They started at the University of Michigan, Ann Arbor Medical School in 1892, and graduated with honors four years later.
 While there, she also did Christian work with her church.

 Kahn took a short break from her work in Nanchang, and went back to the United States between 1909 and 1911 to receive a Bachelor's degree in English literature from Northwestern University.
 She also pursued postgraduate work in London.

 Personal life

-Aside from her and Mary Stone, Gertrude Howe also adopted three boys.
+Aside from her, Gertrude Howe also adopted three other girls, Fannie, Julia, and Belle.
 Kahn never married, though some of her adoptive family did.